thinhhoUB/Vietnam-Apartment-Insights-Pipeline/README.md

 ## ETL Flow

-- Execute the python file **web_scarpping.py** to start the pipeline
+- To initiate the pipeline, execute the Python file **web_scraping.py**.

-- As each page is successfully scraped, **raw data** saved as a csv file and uploaded to a S3 bucket in AWS
+- Upon successful scraping of each page, the raw data is serialized as a **CSV file** and subsequently uploaded to an **Amazon S3 bucket** within the AWS environment.

-- AWS Lambda function is trigger by S3 events which raw data is then **transformed, deduplicated, and loaded** into a **cleaned S3 bucket** in AWS
+- AWS Lambda functions are orchestrated to execute in response to S3 events, facilitating the transformation, deduplication, and loading of the raw data into a **cleaned S3 bucket** within the AWS ecosystem.

-- AWS SQS is triggered by **cleaned S3 event** to load cleaned data into **Snowflake** using **Snowpipe**.
+- Triggered by events from the cleaned S3 bucket, AWS SQS orchestrates the loading of cleaned data into **Snowflake utilizing Snowpipe**, ensuring efficient and reliable data ingestion into the Snowflake data warehousing platform.

-- Finally, use **Tableau** to directly load data from the Snowflake table and create a dashboard
+- Finally, for comprehensive data visualization and analysis, leverage **Tableau** to directly connect to the Snowflake table, enabling the creation of dynamic dashboards and insightful visualizations to drive actionable insights.
+-
 ## Tableau Dashboard

 This section discusses data modeling and the creation of the PowerBI dashboard.

-## How to Run

-This section provides instructions on how to run the project on your local machine.

-### Set up the Crawler

-Instructions for setting up the web crawler.

-### Create Azure Resources

-Instructions for creating Azure resources.

-### Set up ADLS Credentials

-Instructions for setting up Azure Data Lake Storage credentials.

-### Test and Debug our Data Pipeline

-Instructions for testing and debugging the data pipeline.

-### Deploy the Crawler in Azure Functions

-Instructions for deploying the web crawler to Azure Functions.

-### Set up Databricks

-Instructions for setting up Databricks.